Jim Doyle

 James Edward Doyle Jr. (born November 23, 1945) is an American attorney and politician who served as the 44th governor of Wisconsin from 2003 to 2011.
-A member of the Democratic Party, he narrowly defeated incumbent Republican governor Scott McCallum in his first election to the governorship.
+A member of the Democratic Party, he previously served as the 41st attorney general of Wisconsin from 1991 to 2003.

-Before the governorship, Doyle served as Wisconsin Attorney General from 1991 to 2003.
-As of 2016, he is currently an attorney 'of counsel' in the Madison, Wisconsin office of the law firm of Foley & Lardner and serves on the corporate board of Epic Systems and Exact Sciences.
+Doyle was born in Washington, D.C., and grew up in Madison, Wisconsin.
+After graduating from the University of Wisconsin–Madison and Harvard Law School, he worked as a district attorney and in private practice.
+He was first elected governor in 2002, narrowly defeating incumbent Republican governor Scott McCallum, and was re-elected in 2006 by a wider margin, defeating congressman Mark Green.

 Early life and education

 Jim Doyle was born on November 23, 1945, in Washington, D.C., the son of Ruth Bachhuber Doyle and James Edward Doyle, who were influential leaders of the post-1946 Democratic Party of Wisconsin.
-Doyle Sr. ran unsuccessfully for governor in 1954 and was appointed as a federal judge in 1965.
-Ruth Bachhuber Doyle was the first woman from Dane County to be elected to the Wisconsin State Assembly in 1948.
+His father ran unsuccessfully for governor in 1954 and was appointed as a federal judge in 1965, while his mother was the first woman from Dane County, Wisconsin, to be elected to the Wisconsin State Assembly in 1948.
+His maternal grandfather, Frank E. Bachhuber, represented Marathon County in the Assembly in the 1930s; his great-grandfather and great-great-grandfather, Andrew Bachhuber and Max Bachhuber, represented Dodge County in the Assembly in the 19th century.

-Doyle, who graduated from Madison West High School in 1963, attended Stanford University for three years, then returned home to Madison to finish his senior year at the University of Wisconsin–Madison.
+Doyle graduated from Madison West High School in 1963 and attended Stanford University for three years, then returned to Madison to finish his senior year at the University of Wisconsin–Madison.
 After graduating from college and inspired by John F. Kennedy's call to public service, Doyle worked as a teacher with his wife, Jessica Doyle in Tunisia as part of the Peace Corps from 1967 to 1969.
 In 1972, Doyle earned his Juris Doctor from Harvard Law School.
 He then moved to the Navajo Indian Reservation in Chinle, Arizona, where he worked as an attorney in a federal legal services office.

 Early political career

-In 1975, Doyle returned to Madison, Wisconsin, and served three terms as Dane County District Attorney, from 1977 to 1982.
+In 1975, Doyle returned to Madison and served three terms as Dane County district attorney from 1977 to 1982.
 After leaving that office, he spent eight years in private practice.
-Doyle was elected Wisconsin Attorney General in 1990, and reelected in 1994 and 1998.
+Doyle was elected attorney general of Wisconsin in 1990 and reelected in 1994 and 1998.
 Between 1997 and 1998, he served as the president of the National Association of Attorneys General.
 During his twelve years as attorney general, Doyle was considered tough on crime, but not unsympathetic to its causes.
 He also gained recognition as a result of several successful lawsuits against tobacco companies in the state.